Moving to Sao Paulo

 - Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 Expats moving to the sprawling, crowded and extremely cosmopolitan city of São Paulo may initially find settling in a challenge.
-At first, the sheer enormity and seeming chaos can be overwhelming, but most expats find that the city's diversity of ethnicities and cultures helps to ease their transition into life in Brazil.
+At first, the sheer enormity and seeming chaos can be overwhelming.
+However, most expats find that the city's diversity of ethnicities and cultures helps to ease their transition into life in Brazil.

 As an important commercial and industrial centre, the city is home to almost every major Brazilian industry.
-Job opportunities in São Paulo have attracted immigrants and expats from all around the globe, and the city boasts a significant number of minority groups.
+Job opportunities in São Paulo have attracted immigrants and expats from all around the globe.
+The city, therefore, boasts a significant number of minority groups.
 Japanese, Arab, European and American immigrants have all added their unique flavours to the cultural melting pot in this Brazilian city and have contributed to the welcoming environment that it offers expats.

-The cost of living in the city is high, so expats relocating to São Paulo need to ensure that their salary is sufficient to offset this.
+The cost of living in the city is high.
+Expats relocating to São Paulo need to ensure that their salary is sufficient to offset this.
 Accommodation and schooling will likely be an expat’s biggest expenses.
 The majority of expats choose to send their children to one of the many exclusive international schools scattered around the city.
-These schools are often in expensive areas, and expats will have to plan their accommodation accordingly.
+These schools are often located in expensive areas.
+So, expats will have to plan their accommodation accordingly.
 Although there is a lack of adequate government healthcare, those with private health insurance can enjoy the excellent level of care offered by the city’s many private healthcare centres.